 Devise ways to Monitor and Actively Measure

-Newer cars have more sensors in place to warn you if tire pressure is low, the oil needs to be changed, and how many miles you have left until you are out of gas.
+Newer cars have more sensors in place.
+This is to warn you if tire pressure is low, the oil needs to be changed, and how many miles you have left until you are out of gas.
 All of these are ways that make preventative and emergency maintenance predictive.
 The second one of these items are close to failure, a warning will appear on the dashboard.
-Once the warning light comes on, you will schedule and look into what maintenance needs to be done.
+The warning lights coming on is a signal to schedule maintenance work.

 In a world that is so data-driven, there are tools available to help you quantify and analyze what you are doing.
 Food and activity journals can help you assess your performance and health.
 Also, several tools that can measure oxygen levels in your blood, blood pressure, heart rate, etc., can help you predict if you are on track for peak performance or nearing a possible breakdown.
 There are also mindfulness tools available to help you achieve and measure the other non-physical aspects of personal performance.
 Utilizing these tools is extremely beneficial.
-As your ability to monitor and track increases, the ability to make educated decisions on what to do next will be streamlined.
+Your ability to track and monitor will increase your ability to make educated decisions on what to do next.

 Know When to Mend and When to Replace